 Saturday, June 22 & Sunday, June 23 &- 10:30am to 3:30pm

 Book your spot in this exit room-style timed brainteaser that takes place in the Huble House!

 We recommend six people per group.
 Spots are available on an hourly basis, with each group receiving 45 minutes to solve the challenge.
 A staff member will be available nearby to assist with clues or pointers - simply ask for help, and your time will be stopped until you're ready to go again.

 Pre-registration is required for this more immersive experience.
 If you would prefer a more relaxed experience, consider taking part in Watson Weekend, a self-led activity that does not require tickets.

-Tickets are required for all Sherlock Saturday participants.
+Tickets are required for all Sherlock Challenge participants.
 Purchasing a ticket guarantees you a specific entry time into the Huble House to complete this exit room-style challenge.
 Tickets must be purchased online or through our office by Thursday, June 22.

 Tickets are $10.00 per adult, $5.00 per child (12 and under), and includes your admission to Huble Homestead Historic Site.
 The recommended age is 12 and up, but younger children are welcome to join.